 We hope to offer more technology classes in the future.
-In the meanwhile, you can drop suggestions in the Contact form at the bottom of this page, or if you have specific questions, join us for Tech 1-on-1 Help, run every Monday from 3:00-5:00pm in the Williamsburg Room (second floor).
+In the meanwhile, you can drop suggestions in the Contact form at the bottom of this page, or if you have specific questions, join us for Drop-In Tech 1-on-1 Help, run every Monday from 3:00-5:00pm in the Williamsburg Room (second floor).
 Please contact Digital Resources Librarian Matt to reserve a 30-minute timeslot, or drop-in to see if there is free availability.

 The Python language is one of the most popular and easy-to-use coding languages today.
 With it you can develop websites, create games, use artificial intelligence and much, much more.
 A great introduction to the world of programming, Python is the best place for new coders to start.